Water taken from surface waters

 Using water resources responsibly and efficiently

-Metsä Wood uses water for log soaking, cooling process machinery, adhesive preparation and in smaller quantities to create steam for thermal energy production.
+Metsä Wood uses water for soaking logs, cooling process machinery, adhesive preparation and to create steam for thermal energy production.

 Process water is circulated in the production process as long as possible.
 After use, the process water is cleaned thoroughly before it is returned to nature.